Order of contents on this page: (Click on the links below)

 After returning to America, she was laid up with the reserve fleet on the James River, Virginia, before being decommissioned in June 1946 & struck off the navy list the following month.
 Sold for commercial use in 1947, she changed hands regularly & underwent several name changes over the next few years; becoming the SS Southport (1947), SS American Retailer (1961), SS Alcoa Master (1963), SS Columbia Star (1969) & SS Antillian Star (1971), before being scrapped in Taiwan in 1971.

 A dredger of 737 tons was built at Dravo shipyard, Pittsburgh, for the U.S. Government in 1943.
 This went under the unromantic names of BD–2005 and, later, DA–50–3 LAN, until 1949 when she was sold to the Sound Dredging Corporation and renamed Suffolk for use in the port of New York.
 She went to the Jersey Contracting Corporation in 1953 and then to the Suffolk Dredging Corporation in 1960, still for use in New York.
-She was still working for the same company in 1968, but was decommissioned and scrapped by 1973.
+She was still working for the same company when she was decommissioned and scrapped in 1972.

 A tug of 290 tons was built by Bludworth Shipyard at Houston, Texas, and named Suffolk, owned by Cornelius Kroll & Co. for use at Galveston.
 In 1955 she passed to the ownership of the Baptist General Convention of Texas.
 In 1960 she was bought by the Hamilton Marine Corporation and relocated to New Orleans.
 The Alter Company of Iowa purchased the Suffolk in 1963, renamed her the Yetta Alter and moved her to Chicago.
 In 1979 the tug became the Alliance King when bought by Alliance Marine for operations in Chesapeake Bay.
 There is no report of any further changes, although in 2014 she is still held on record but is stated to have been decommissioned.